 Just do your best to highlight what it is about the firm that makes you stand out from the rest, advisory firms are a dime a dozen, so utilize what you have and prove why you’re better than the competition!

-If you aren’t encouraging your visitors to take the next step, then you are missing out on a huge opportunity.
-When executed correctly, a call to action (CTA) can give visitors that extra push that they need to get more information about your advisor business, and when this is done correctly, it can turn prospects into clients!
+When executed correctly, a call to action (CTA) can give visitors that extra push they need to get more information about your business, and when done correctly, it can turn prospects into clients!

-Simply put, a call to action is a text or a graphic placed strategically on your website to entice visitors to take a step in engaging with your business.
-Ideally, it should create a sense of urgency and be fairly short … about 3-5 words.
-Examples of phrases for your CTA are “Schedule a Meeting” or “Subscribe to our Newsletter,” or something actionable for your website visitors.
+Simply put, a call to action is a text or a graphic placed strategically on your website to entice visitors to take the next step in engaging with your business.
+Ideally, it should create a sense of urgency and be fairly short, about 3-5 words.
+Examples of phrases for your CTA are “Schedule a Meeting” or “Subscribe to our Newsletter,” – something actionable for your website visitors.

 When a prospect lands on your website, they may not quite be ready to take the plunge, and that’s okay.
 If your CTA got them to sign up for a newsletter, then that is a way to keep in touch with them and capture their information so that you can nurture that relationship.

 Just like any relationship, online and work relationships take work!
-Engaging with prospects and clients is a great way to build relationships, show that you are trustworthy and knowledgeable.
-It also “humanizes” and proves that you care about your clients, their families and helping them invest in a stronger future.
+Engaging with prospects and clients is a great way to build relationships and show that you are trustworthy and knowledgeable.
+It also “humanizes” and proves that you care about your clients, their families.

-You can interact via social media, but if you want prospects and leads to continue to come to your website, then you need to make it worth their time.
+If you want prospects and leads to visit your website more, then you need to make it worth their time.
 Give them the answers that they are searching for via a regularly updated blog section or articles, a media section, etc.

 Are you showing up on the Search Engine Results Page (SERP)?
 If not, then you should consider switching to a more SEO-friendly content management system (CMS).

-You want to use your target keywords throughout your site, in places such as your on your homepage, header tags and in blog posts.
-Using free tools like Google’s Keyword Planner and Google Search Console you can identify the best target keywords to use on your website, they may include words that pertain to your niche like “retirement planning solutions for active and retired military” or “financial planning for high net worth individuals.”
+You want to use your target keywords throughout your site, in places such as your on your homepage, header tags, meta descriptions, blog posts and more.
+Using free tools like Google’s Keyword Planner and Google Search Console you can identify the best target keywords to use on your website.

-So what exactly is a meta description?
-It’s an HTML element that describes and summarizes the contents of your page for the benefit of users and search engines.
-Your pages meta descriptions play a large role in your rankings.
-It also enables searchers to self-qualify by getting a quick summary or elevator pitch of what your firm does before they actually click into your website.
+A meta description is an HTML element that describes and summarizes the contents of your page for the benefit of users and search engines.
+Your meta descriptions play a role in your rankings.
+They also enable searchers to self-qualify by getting a quick summary or elevator pitch of what your firm does before they actually click into your website.

 Length and Quality of your page content